-Bread, an everyday essential for most people.
+Bread is an everyday essential for most people in the Western world.
 It comes in different shapes, sizes and varieties.
-Most popular, judging by the number of loaves sold each year, are sliced, plastic wrapped loaves.
-Yet what do they taste of?
+And most popular, judging by the number of loaves sold each year, are sliced, plastic wrapped loaves.
+Yet what do offer in terms of flavour?
 In my opinion very little!
 Rather they are a carrier of flavours.
-Ham and mustard, egg and cress sandwiches and so on.
-The bread itself brings very little flavour to the sandwich party.
+Ham and mustard, egg and cress sandwiches and so on, while the bread itself brings very little flavour to the sandwich party.
 If you make this Seeded Cob Loaf, your world will be opened to the real flavour of good, homemade bread.

 Another important benefit from making bread at home, is that you, the baker, know exactly what has gone into your bread.
 Flour, yeast, water, salt and a little unsalted butter.
 No preservatives, additives, flour improvers or any other number of E numbers found in mass produced bread.
 Simply a great tasting homemade loaf.

 Personally, this is one of the very best loaves I have made.
 The recipe was made twice, on two different days, to check its consistency.
 Since tasting the first slice, lightly buttered, I have been eager to share this with you.
 Such is the depth of flavour and ease of shaping.
 Credit goes to Jack at Bake With Jack .
 Watching his vlogs will improve both your knowledge and technique, when making bread at home.

 Recipe: Makes 1 Seeded Cob Loaf